AlvyneZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Move all files beginning with an uppercase letter to the directory /tmp/u
 - Deletes all files in the current working directory that end with the character ~
 - Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+- Lists current directory files with directory indicators in a comma-separated sorted list